 Salinity in the Project area was considered within the EIS.
 Based on the content of the EIS there was no evidence of soil salinity within the Project area.
 The relevant soil salinity mapping has been extracted from the EIS, and is included in Figure 2.
-The EIS concluded that "... potential saline soils are located west of Punchbowl Station.
-The remainder of the Project area is not mapped as having salinity potential.
+The EIS concluded that "... potential saline soils are located west of Punchbowl Station."
+As shown in Figure 2, moderate salinity potential soils are mapped within proximity to Punchbowl Station

+The EIS also states that "the remainder of the Project area is not mapped as having salinity potential.
 However, there may be areas of salinity potential in these areas."